-Each article in this collection reflects a season in the liturgical year.
+Each section in this collection reflects a season in the liturgical year.
 Though written for teachers of preschoolers, these ideas also work well for families and teachers working with kindergarten through second grade.

-To help your children connect the activities suggested in the articles with the church year, introduce them to the liturgical calendar.
+To help your children connect the activities suggested in the sections with the church year, introduce them to the liturgical calendar.

 Learning and Living the Liturgical Year